-If you’ve been holding onto your lakeshore home, it may be time to consider selling.
-According to the National Association of REALTORS® (NAR), vacation home sales were up 57 percent last year.
-2014 also marked the highest amount of vacation home sales since NAR began surveying the data in 2003.
+If you’ve been holding on to your lakeshore home, it may be time to consider selling.
+According to the National Association of REALTORS®, vacation home sales were up 16% in 2020, as more people sought out safe retreats and took advantage of remote work opportunities due to COVID-19.

-Below, we’ve outlined a few of the top markets for lakeshore home sales, with data provided by the Minneapolis Area Association of Realtors (MAAR).
-But remember, everything is local so we recommend connecting with a real estate specialist who knows the lakeshore trends in your area.
+Outlined below are a few of the top markets for lakeshore home sales, with data provided by Multiple Listing Services in Minnesota and Northwestern Wisconsin.
+But remember, everything is hyper-local, so we recommend connecting with a real estate specialist who knows the lakeshore trends in your area.

-Waterfront home sales in the Brainerd area are up, and so are prices.
-In March 2015, waterfront properties in the Brainerd statistical area reached an average sales price of $280,000; this is the highest point in more than two years for Brainerd lake homes.
+Waterfront home sales in the Brainerd area are up over 6%, and so are prices.
+In July 2021, waterfront properties in the Brainerd statistical area reached an average sales price of $509,000.
+That’s the highest prices have been in the 15 years our data covers.

 The lesson here?
 If you’re considering offloading your Brainerd home on the water, start the process now.
-We’re anticipating an onslaught of early summer buyers, so high-quality waterfront homes in Brainerd may sell faster and for more money than they have in the last two years.
+If the steady flow of hopeful buyers continues, high-quality waterfront homes in Brainerd may sell faster and for more money than they have in the last 15 years.

-In Alexandria, Minn., lakefront home prices increased 5 percent in March 2015 over the previous year.
-Alexandria waterfront homes are now selling for a median price of $262,659.
-Sellers are also getting what they ask for, averaging 95 percent of their last listing price at the closing table.
+In Alexandria, lakefront home prices increased 21% in July 2021 over the previous year.
+Alexandria waterfront homes are now selling for a median price of $380,000.
+Sellers are also getting what they ask for, averaging 99% of their last listing price at the closing table.

-With these indications of buyer demand, it’s not surprising that new lakeshore listings in Alexandria increased 15 percent in March.
-The good news is that pending sales are exceeding this new inventory, at an 18 percent increase over last year.
-Whether you have an Alexandria lake cabin or a larger Alexandria luxury waterfront home, it may be a great time to sell the property to eager buyers who are already in the market.
+Buyer demand is surpassing inventory, and the number of new lakeshore listings in Alexandria decreased 12% in July, even as pending sales increased by 7%*.
+Whether you have an Alexandria lake cabin or a larger Alexandria luxury waterfront home, it may be a great time to sell to eager buyers who are already in the market.

-Siren, Wis., is always a desired spot, but in looking at the town of Siren’s waterfront home stats, we are seeing a clear upward trend.
-After two years of stagnant prices, lakefront home prices in Siren surged up 19 percent in March over the previous year.
-Siren lake homes and cabins now have a median sale price of $193,450.
+Siren, Wisconsin has always been a desired spot, but this year’s stats show a clear surge.
+Lakefront home prices in Siren increased 19% in July over the previous year, giving Siren lake homes and cabins a median sales price of $277,500.

-Additionally, new listings are coming on the market more slowly and increased only 7 percent last month even as pending sales increased by more than 200 percent.
-Waterfront home sellers in Siren are also receiving more than 95 percent of their last list price at the closing table.
+While new listings are increasing, with a 16% increase in July, they aren’t keeping up with the pace of sales, which were up 24%.
+Waterfront home sellers in Siren are also receiving more than 102% of their last list price at the closing table.*

 The message?
-Your Siren lakefront home may be in high demand.
-By listing in the next month or two, you can still catch the summer buyers who are hoping to close a deal quickly.
+Your Siren-area lakefront home may be in high demand.
+By listing in the next month or two, you can still catch 2021 buyers who are hoping to close a deal quickly.

 Market snapshot: The Twin Cities

 Of course, not all lakeshore homes are up north or in western Wisconsin.
-Many of them are within the thirteen-county metro area.
-Right now, this local market area is seeing the highest lakeshore home sale prices since April 2009, at $363,500.
+Many of them are within our 13-county metro area.
+Right now, this local market area is seeing its highest median lakeshore home sale price in over 15 years, at $622,500.
 While that’s already great news for our local market, the real celebration is taking place at the closing table.

-Local lakeshore home sellers in the Minneapolis-St. Paul area are garnering 97 percent of their last listing price and average days on market has decreased 10 percent from last year, to just 84 days.
+Lakeshore home sellers in the Minneapolis-St. Paul area are garnering 100% of their last listing price and average days on market has decreased 33% from last year, down to just 60 days*.
 That means in most cases, homes are selling faster and buyers are willing to pay a fair price.
-If you’re selling your waterfront home in Minneapolis, St. Paul or the surrounding suburbs this spring, you’re likely to get the list price you’re asking for — and a faster path to the closing table.
+If you’re thinking of selling your waterfront home in Minneapolis, St. Paul or the surrounding suburbs this year, you’re likely to get the list price you’re asking for — and a faster path to the closing table.

-Remember, we’ve broken out only a few areas in Minnesota and western Wisconsin.
-But every county, city and even lake or river, can vary in its conditions for local sellers.
-The best way to get started on the process of selling your waterfront home is to get a professional home value estimate from one of our local experts.
+Remember, we’ve highlighted the market details for a few areas in Minnesota and western Wisconsin.
+But every county, city, lake or river can vary in its conditions for local sellers.
+The best way to get started on the process of selling your waterfront home is to get a professional home value estimate from one of our experts.